Safeguarding & Welfare

 The school will always seek to work in partnership with parents and other agencies to ensure the best possible outcomes for the child and family.’

-Resources for Parents to support young people and families in relation to mental health and wellbeing:
+Resources to support children and young people and families in relation to mental health and emotional wellbeing:

 Fresh - CAMHS: http://www.freshcamhs.org/